-Learners are required to have these for the class:
+Learners will need to obtain these books for this class:

 Invitation to Psalms: Participant Book by Michael Jinkins